Our people

 Te Aorangi is managing director of Haemata, a Māori language, education and capability-building consultancy which works across the public and private sectors.
 Te Aorangi's focus in his work is the revitalisation of the Māori Language and the development of the Māori economy.
 In addition to a Bachelor of Management Studies (Hons) he is a graduate of the Master of Māori Language Excellence programme, delivered by Te Wānanga o Aotearoa.

-Te Aorangi sits on the BayTrust and Squash Bay of Plenty boards.
-He is a member of the BayTrust’s investment committee, and an independent member of the New Zealand Hepatitis Foundation’s investment committee.
+Te Aorangi is Deputy Chair of the BayTrust and is a member of the BayTrust’s investment committee.
+He is also a Trustee of the New Zealand Hepatitis Foundation.

 Te Aorangi is a Chartered Member of the New Zealand Institute of Directors.
 He is the youngest member of the Institute to go through the chartered pathway.